-You don’t have to be all that old and wise to know how to survive in this crazy world, according to Robert Fulghum, author of All I Really Need to Know I Learned in Kindergarten.
-If your anxiety level is through the roof, then you may want to escape into child’s pose for a while.
+If your anxiety level is through the roof, child’s pose may be your go-to pose for a little restorative time.
 This restorative pose encourages deep breathing, can help lower your blood pressure, and elicits a deep stretch.

 3. Corpse Pose

 Have you ever seen the fainting goats that freeze and fall over when scared?
-They may be onto something.
-When life becomes too much to bear, play dead.
-Corpse Pose only requires that you lie on the floor and breathe.
-The pose can lower blood pressure, decrease anxiety and depression, relax the body, and eliminate headaches and fatigue.
+They may be onto something: When life becomes too much to bear and you’re feeling that anxiety flood over you, try playing dead with this pose, which requires only that you lie on the floor and breathe.

 4. Shoulder Stand

-When your world is a mess, flip your perspective.
-Each time you move into an inversion (i.e., a pose that places your heart above your head), you increase blood flow to your brain, refreshing it.
+When your world is a mess and you’re feeling depressed, flip your perspective: Each time you move into an inversion (a pose that places your heart above your head), you increase blood flow to your brain and activate your parasympathetic nervous system, which naturally works to calm you down.
 Like the dancer pose, this one requires you to focus intently, helping to hone that ability while reducing stress.

-Come out of the pose by first lowering your legs back into a plow pose, holding that position for a few breaths, and then slowly rolling your body back down into a lying position, keeping your legs straight and your movement controlled.
+To come out of the pose, lower your legs back into a plow pose, holding that position for a few breaths, and then slowly roll your body back down into a lying position, keeping your legs straight and your movement controlled.

 5. Fish Pose